Feature Removal Is a Unifying Principle for Model Explanation Methods: Feature Removal

-This approach is computationally challenging in practice, but recent work tries to achieve close approximations~\citep{aas2019explaining, frye2020shapley}.
-Shapley Effects~\citep{owen2014sobol} implicitly uses this convention to analyze function sensitivity, while conditional permutation tests~\citep{strobl2008conditional} and Prediction Difference Analysis (PredDiff)~\citep{zintgraf2017visualizing} do so to remove individual features.
+This approach is computationally challenging in practice, but recent works try to achieve close approximations~\cite{aas2019explaining, aas2021explaining, frye2020shapley}.
+Shapley Effects~\cite{owen2014sobol} implicitly uses this convention to analyze function sensitivity, while conditional permutation tests~\cite{strobl2008conditional} and Prediction Difference Analysis (PredDiff~\cite{zintgraf2017visualizing}) propose simple approximations, with the latter conditioning only on groups of bordering pixels.

 \item (Marginalize with marginal) KernelSHAP (a practical implementation of SHAP)~\cite{lundberg2017unified} removes features by marginalizing them out using their joint marginal distribution $p(X_{\bar S})$: